School

 ¨ Relationships – To build strong relationships between all members of the school and the larger community we serve.

-We are proud that Bridgewater High School was designated as a Performing Arts College under the Government’s Specialist Schools Initiative from September 1998, and redesignated for a second term from September 2001.
-This has meant that both school and community benefit from additional government funding to promote and develop opportunities in the Arts and across the school as a whole.
+We are proud that Bridgewater High School was designated as an Arts College under the DCSF’s Specialist Schools Initiative from September 1998, redesignated for a second term in September 2001 and a third term from September 2005.
+At the same time we were delighted to accept designation of a second specialism of Science including Mathematics.
+This has meant that both school and community benefit from additional government funding to promote and develop, for the benefit of all our pupils, opportunities in the Arts, Science and Mathematics and across other subject areas.

 § extra staffing across a number of subject areas